-Dog attack affects farmer after 24 sheep killed in 'horrifying' incident
+Dog attack 'horrifies' farmer after 24 sheep killed

 - Published